nofitnessforpurpose/TopSlotRetroIO/README.md

 - TI (Texas Instruments) devices were selected for the integrated circuits.
 - The board is implemented as a 4 layer variant to obtain a ground plane for improved EMC performance.
 - I/O devices, in particular the output channel can consume considerable current.
-This will discharge any battery rapdily where high current drains are employed.
+This will discharge any battery rapidly where high current drains are employed.
 Facility exists to provide for an external power source via the Vb connection and associated power diode.
 - A compatible hardware expansion board is available to permit connection of additional hardware.
 This board supports interconnection headers to the I/O board for reliable interconnection.
 - The pitch of all connectors is compatible with breadboard pitch.
 Incorrect connection WILL permenantly degrade connected elements!